 How to Bet on Tennis Odds

-If you’re new to tennis betting and aren’t sure how to get started, simply follow our simple step-by-step guide found below to learn how to bet on tennis odds.
+If you’re new to tennis betting and aren’t sure how to get started, simply follow our simple step-by-step guide to learn how to bet on tennis odds.

-- Choose a Tennis Betting Site.
+- Choose a tennis betting site.
 Find a tennis betting site that works for you.
-Check out one of the top sportsbooks featured above, or check out our in-depth reviews of the best sportsbooks in Canada.
+Check out one of the top sportsbooks featured above, or check out our in-depth reviews of the best sportsbooks in Canada. ⚡ Pro tip: Sign up for multiple tennis betting sites to compare odds.

-- Create an Account.
-Once you’ve settled on an oddsmaker to take your action to, click “sign up” to create an account.
-Follow the links on this page to begin the process.
-You’ll need to provide personal information, such as your name, address, birthdate, and phone number, to verify your identity and eligibility to bet on tennis.
+- Create an account.
+Click “sign up” to create an account.
+Provide personal information, such as your name, address, birthdate, and phone number, to verify your identity and eligibility to bet on tennis.

-- Make a Deposit.
+- Make a deposit.
 The next step is to deposit into your sportsbook account, which funds the bets you make.
-Head to the banking centre of your sportsbook, select the deposit method that works best for you, and follow the instructions given to properly deposit funds into your account.
+Head to the banking centre of your sportsbook, select the deposit method that works best for you, and follow the instructions given to transfer funds into your account.

-- Place a Tennis Bet.
-With funds in your account balance, all that’s left to do is place a bet.
+- Place a bet.
 Navigate to your sportsbook’s tennis odds page and check out the available tennis betting markets.
-Add your wager to your bet slip and get ready to sweat it out like you were on the court yourself!
+Select your wager to your bet slip and get ready to sweat it out like you were on the court yourself!

 How to Read Tennis Betting Odds

-For favourites, the minus sign represents the amount that needs to be wagered in order to profit $100.
-For example, if Carlos Alcaraz were a -150 favourite against Novak Djokovic, a bettor would need to wager $150 on Nadal to win in order to profit $100, for a total return of $250.
+For example: If Carlos Alcaraz was the favourite with -150 odds, you would need to bet $150 to win in order to profit $100, for a total return of $250.

-On the other hand, for an underdog, the plus sign indicates the amount of profit won by the better for wagering $100.
-For example, in a tennis match where Andy Murray is a +120 underdog, if you were to wager $100 on him to win and he pulls off the upset, you’d net $120 profit, a total return of $220.
+For example: If Novak Djokovic was the underdog with +120 odds, and you wager $100 on him to win and he pulls off the upset, you’d net $120 profit, a total return of $220.

 Popular Tennis Betting Markets